CodeMasterChef/create-native-lib-for-react-native/README.md

       );
     }
 ```
-The only problem is that the generator we are using can not make the necessary changes in the android / app / build.gradle file, **so we have to do it manually:**
+**IMPORTANT**: The only problem is that the generator we are using can not make the necessary changes in the android/app/build.gradle file, **so we have to do it manually:**
 ```
 dependencies {
     compile fileTree(dir: "libs", include: ["*.jar"])